SuraHuaMadham/thinkbridge/README.md

 # thinkbridge
-To run the oce of question 2 we will need a java IDE.
+To run the code of question 2 we will need a java IDE.
 We can create a new project under it and then run the code.
 Code will be runned succesfully.